nikmash711/zipcode-project/README.md

 ```

 Note to reviewer:
 This was my first time using MaterialUI and ApolloServer (I’ve used Apollo on the FE, but not BE).
-And it’s been almost 4 years since I’ve written in Node.JS :) So if any of those parts look rusty or don’t match up with best practices, that’ll be why!
+And it’s been almost 4 years since I’ve written in Node.JS.
+So if any of those parts look rusty or don’t align with best practices, that’ll be why :)

 ## What I would improve with more time: